AS97GitHub/LangTool-X/README.md

 - Convert edited `.txt` files back into `.dat` using the original `.dat` as a base.
 - Process string IDs using a `.bed` file (required for all operations).
 - Validate language file structure during processing.
-- Extract with original text reference using `--original-d` option.
 - Extract with original text reference from another .dat file using `--original-d` option.

 ## Quick example